After introducing herself, she throws out the idea …

 “What if you only ever had one great success?

 AND…What you’ve already had that one great success?”

-Much like Elizabeth, I once upon a time told people I wanted to be an author or columnist only to be told “you have to be really good to make any kind of living from being a writer“.
-I took that to mean I wasn’t any good, so my anxieties and I simply moved on.
-For a long time I didn’t write, or I wrote fleetingly… never long enough to truly satisfy and never long enough to truly be anything.
-Just in case I failed.
+Like Elizabeth, I once upon a time told people I wanted to be an author or columnist only to be told “you have to be really good to make any kind of living from being a writer“.
+I personally took that to mean I wasn’t any good, so my anxieties and I simply packed that idea into a wee box, shelved it, and moved on.
+For a long time I didn’t write, or I wrote fleetingly, or I wrote in secret just for me … but it was never enough to truly satisfy and never long enough to be much of anything.
+I was holding myself back, just in case I failed.

-Elizabeth encourages us to acknowledge creativity as unpredictable, impulsive entity separate from us the individual and that we the artist shouldn’t feel downtrodden when we feel temporarily uninspired.
-Drawing upon the creative ups and downs of Tom Waits among other creatives she shows us a new way of approaching the creative process.<
+Elizabeth encourages us to treat creativity as an unpredictable, impulsive entity, separate from ourselves as an individual person, and that we the artist shouldn’t feel distressed when we’re feeling temporarily uninspired.
+Sharing a story about the creative ups and downs of musician Tom Waits , she shows us a new way of approaching the creative process.<

 I love Elizabeth’s idea of dissociating an artist from their work, a frustrated and tormented soul is unlikely to keep producing creatively.
 Elizabeth speaks candidly and convincingly, peppering her talk with relatable and helpful anecdotes and wonderful metaphors means it’s digestible, interesting and easy to watch.